Anatomy of an Android App

 1. Activities

-An activity represents a single screen in Android App.
-Activities, By using fragments and views set the layout and display the output and also respond to the user’s actions.
+Activities, by using fragments and views, set the layout and display the output, and also respond to the user’s actions.

-An activity is implemented as a subclass of class Activity.
+An activity is implemented as a subclass of class Activity

 public class NewMailActivity extends Activity {}